Fabric Designers

 Outlook

 The U.S. Bureau of Labor Statistics (BLS) does not provide employment outlook information and predictions specifically for fabric designers.
-But it does report that little or no change in employment will occur for fashion designers (which are a design occupation in the textile industry) through 2028.
+But it does report that average employment growth, about 5 percent, is expected for fashion designers (which are a design occupation in the textile industry) through 2033.